 - The importance of hormonal health for peak performance and a long athletic career

 - How testosterone affects and is affected by long seasons of high-intensity sport training and competition

-- How to leverage testosterone to optimize your performance
+- How all athletes can leverage testosterone to optimize performance

 Hormones are chemical messengers that manage energy, stabilize mood, and balance blood sugar.
-Although most are familiar with hormones like insulin, cortisol, estrogen, and testosterone, many people overlook the importance of hormone health when considering their performance plan.
+Most athletes are familiar with hormones like insulin, cortisol, estrogen, and testosterone.
+Yet still, many people overlook the health of these hormones when considering their performance plan.

 We are here to remind you that your hormone health deserves your attention!
-If you are looking to ramp up your long-term health and athletic performance, then it’s time to make them a priority.
+If you are looking to ramp up your long-term health while pursuing peak athletic performance, then it’s time to make them a priority.
 Today, let’s focus on one important hormone for optimizing performance: testosterone.

-Testosterone is widely recognized as the major male sex hormone, but did you know that it’s found in all bodies?
+Testosterone is widely recognized as the major male sex hormone.
+However, did you know that it’s found in all bodies?
 (All bodies produce estrogen too, but we will save that discussion for another day.)